(How To Get Fans for Your Music.)

 - Repeat strategy with another channel

 When your new fans (their old fans) begin following your profile, add new songs or new music directly to your profile that you'd like feedback on, and that they can share for free.
-Your exposure for your career in music begins to grow.

 Important: Makes sure to contact them *professionally* through their business email and not through the comment section of their social profile.